Courses in Finance/Financial Analysis

 Intensive examination of risk measurement in organizations and portfolios, and methods for managing those risks.
-Among the financial instruments examined are option, forward, futures, and swap contracts, including the characteristics of each instrument, market structure, institutional rules and constraints, pricing models, and strategies for use in investing and hedging.
-A variety of learning methods are employed, including lecture and discussion, case study, and spreadsheet analyses.
+Among the financial instruments examined are option, forward, futures, and swap contracts, including the characteristics of each instrument, market structure, institutional rules, pricing models, and strategies for use in investing and hedging.
+A variety of learning methods are employed, including lecture and discussion, case study, and computer spreadsheet analyses.
 Prerequisite(s): B FIN 301, B FIN 333 and B FIN 375 or B FIN 380, B FIN 400 and B FIN 410.

 B FIN 490Z Financial Analysis Honors Seminar and Thesis (3)

 The first half of the course prepares students for thesis development.
 Seminars present leading-edge financial topics, review basic research methods, and introduce various financial databases.
-Thesis development is accompanied by work-site tours, and mock interviews with University at Albany alumni.
 At semester’s end, students present their completed theses to faculty and alumni on the Albany campus.
 Skills such as spreadsheet use, teamwork, and oral and written communication are emphasized heavily.
 Prerequisite(s): B FIN 380, 400 and 410.
 Open only to students whose concentration is Financial Analyst Honors.
 Offered fall semester only.

 B FIN 494 Introduction to Equity Analysis (1)

-Students in the UASBIG student-managed investment fund learn equity research techniques and the use of research tools that may include Bloomberg, S&P NetAdvantage, ValueLine, Research Insight, and EDGAR.
+Students in the UASBIG student-managed investment fund learn equity research techniques and the use of research tools that may include Bloomberg, FactSet, ValueLine, and EDGAR.
 Students learn the basics of top-down analysis.
 Students must become Equity Certified on the Bloomberg Terminal.
 Prerequisite(s): restricted to University at Albany School of Business Investment Group (UASBIG) members.
 S/U graded.

 B FIN 495 Introduction to Financial Modeling (2)

 Using SEC filings and Excel, students in the UASBIG student-managed investment fund model companies' financial statements and produce discounted cash flow and relative valuation estimates.
 Each student must complete at least one research report and stock recommendation, and pitch it to UASBIG's Advisory Board.
 Prerequisite(s): successful completion of Bloomberg Terminal Equity Certification.
 Restricted to University at Albany School of Business Investment Group (UASBIG) members.
 S/U graded.

 B FIN 496 Applied Concepts in Equity Analysis and Financial Modeling (3)

 Students in the UASBIG student-managed investment fund apply skills from B FIN 494 and 495, as well as portfolio management and trading concepts.
 Students learn valuation techniques including EV/EBITDA and Sum-of-Parts analysis, and the modeling of acquisitions and divestitures, and gain experience mentoring junior analysts.
 Each student must submit at least one professional-quality report and stock recommendation, and demonstrate leadership and assume a mentoring role in UASBIG.
 Prerequisite(s): B FIN 495.
 S/U graded.